Home

 Now let's say you missed a court appearance, a filing deadline, or filed a motion on the wrong form.
 You get a notice in the mail advising you of a default judgement, dismissal of an appeal, or rejection of the errant motion.
 Fortunately, Unfrozen Caveman Lawyer works by mail, too!
 Type up a motion asking for forgiveness.
 Cite the constitution, and remind them that you're not a lawyer.
 The phrase "All I want is my constitutionally-guaranteed day in court" is a good one.
 Once you've got the motion (to set aside a default judgment, to reconsider dismissal or denial, or whatever) exactly the way you want it, grab a blank motion form and neatly hand-write in the content you just typed up.
 Nothing screams "lack of legal sophistication" like filing a hand-written motion in a trial!

-Coming soon: Speed studies, cross-examinations, an exemplary outline, and how the rules of evidence can work for/against you...
+Coming soon: Speed studies, an exemplary outline, and how the rules of evidence can work for/against you...

 Note regarding school zones: I know more than one person who has been ticketed for speeding in a school zone on a holiday, because the speed zone sign was still flashing.
 However, it is important to note that many states make the lower speed limit contingent upon the conditions requiring the lower limit, and not upon the sign flashing.
 E.g., Colorado drivers see CRSA 42-4-1102, which relates to speed zones and state requirements for them.